koenverburg/site-old/data/blog/publish-an-article-to-devto-with-go.md

 - Go 1.x or higher
 - VSCode or any other editor
 - Any terminal
-- An DEV.to account
+- A DEV.to account
-- An DEV.to API key
+- A DEV.to API key

 ### Getting Started